wycks/SublimeText-WordPress-Autocomplete/README.md

     Current WP version : 3.6
     Auto completes     : 3284

-There are no snippets added to this package, you would not remember them anyhow, so build your own, also depreciated functions have been removed :smiley_cat:
+There are no snippets added to this package, you would not remember them anyhow.
+Depreciated functions have been removed :smiley_cat:

 'To-do: Add WP Class's'